Home › Glossary ›

 It can be used in place of a password to unlock a phone, unlock certain content or services, or confirm a financial transaction.

-Some sensors are thinner strips that read only part of a fingertip with a single touch, but enough to confirm the fingerprint with confidence.
-These can be integrated into the lock button on the side of a phone, for example.
+Some sensors are thin strips that read only part of a fingertip with a single touch, but enough to confirm the fingerprint with confidence.
+These are commonly integrated into the power/lock button on the side of a phone. (shown)

-There are technologies that allow a fingerprint reader to be integrated into the display of a phone.
+A fingerprint reader can also be integrated directly into (or layered under) the display of a phone.
+The sensor area will typically be centered in the lower half of the phone's display.
 Some of these read the fingerprint optically, while others use ultrasonic technology.
+Ultrasonic is sometimes considered more reliable, but it only found in higher-end phones.

-Some older sensors consisted of a thin strip that the user swiped their finger over.
+Going back further, some of the first fingerprint sensors in phones consisted of a thin strip that the user actively swiped their fingertip over.

 Editor in Chief Rich became fascinated with cell phones in 1999, creating mobile web sites for phones with tiny black-and-white displays and obsessing over new phone models.
 Realizing a need for better info about phones, he started Phone Scoop in 2001, and has been helming the site ever since.
 Rich has spent two decades researching and covering every detail of the phone industry, traveling the world to tour factories, interview CEOs, and get every last spec and photo Phone Scoop readers have come to expect.
 As an industry veteran, Rich is a respected voice on phone technology of the past, present, and future.